QALB-Boy/blog/_posts/2017-04-06-quantumsand-gamified-learning-platform.markdown

 ---
 When I was studying Physics at the University of London Royal Holloway, I had an idea.
 What if there was a way to help teach poor kids and adults through an app?

-## quantumsand app
+## Quantum Sand app
 The result of this thought process is now an app that is nearing completion for testing.

 <iframe width="380" height="213" src="https://www.youtube.com/embed/zxcAKv9q564" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="380" height="213" src="https://www.youtube.com/embed/LotFMSYgq8w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-quantumsand is an educational art-game-storytelling platform.
+Quantum Sand is an educational art-game-storytelling platform.
 Written in React, Rust, Ruby-on-Rails, C++ and Qml.
 Blender is used for the artwork.

 * React for the UI
 * Rust for many of the video games